vincent-stafford/qrustalpha/README.md

 - Implementation of Quantum Oracles (The secret sauce in Deutsch's algorithm)
 - Gates that act on multiple qubits
 - More single qubit quantum gates
-- Testing for the purposes of benchmarking the simulator
 - Example files providing extensive examples of the library and basic quantum algorithms,